Vera-Emelianenko/BI_2021_fastqc/README.md

 ## Installation

 The installation process does not rely on distinct OS features and can be applied for Windows, Linux and Mac systems.
 The script is supposed to be run from bash-like command line.
 To use it on Windows, please install Windows Subsystem for Linux (WSL) (this [user guide](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10) can help you).
 Then you can run the commands in the WSL command line.
 The script is written and tested in Python3.8, and the installation process assumes you have python3 on your mashine.
 You can check the current version of python using `python --version`.
-To install or update Python, visit https://www.python.org/downloads/.
+To install or update Python, visit [www.python.org](https://www.python.org/downloads/).

+#### OS requirements

 #### Downloading
 You can download the archive with fastqc.py and test data using wget: